graemebaird/cherry_chill_nlm/README.md

 ### Introduction
-This collection of R scripts performs the analysis and generates the figures found in Baird et al. 2018 submitted paper "Nonlinear Ordinal Regression to Predict Bud Dormancy Requirements and Bud Burst in Deciduous Trees".
+This collection of R scripts performs the analysis and generates the figures found in Baird et al. 2018 in-prep paper "Nonlinear Ordinal Regression to Predict Bud Dormancy Requirements and Bud Burst in Deciduous Trees".

 The objectives of this project were to consolidate experimental cherry phenology data, field phenology data, and incubator/field climate data into a single analytical model to: